Northwestern University Information Technology

 MorphAdorner's name extraction process is as follows.

-the simple noun phrase method described above.
+You can try MorphAdorner's default name extractor online which uses the simple noun phrase method described above.

 |Downloading and installing the MorphAdorner client and server software|

 |Licenses for MorphAdorner and Associated Software|

 Academic Technologies and Research Services,

 NU Library 2East, 1970 Campus Drive Evanston, IL 60208. |